 Thankfully, forward-thinking vegan brands are changing the narrative with beautiful, guilt-free bags, many of which are Peta-approved to ensure no animal products are used or animals are tested on.

-Better still, recycled materials or all-natural options such as cork or plant-based leathers, made from pineapple fibres, cactus leaves, or the pulp of fruits like apple and mango, are carving a more sustainable path down the runway too.
+Better still, recycled materials or all-natural options such as cork or plant-based leathers, made from pineapple fibres, cactus leaves, or the pulp of fruits such as apple and mango, are carving a more sustainable path down the runway too.

 Whether you’re after a mid-range tote or a designer clutch, we’ve found the top vegan brands to browse.

-Fashion-forward and fun, its designs range from moc croc to pillowy clutches, but our favourite is this slender PU leather baguette bag (£220, The-moire.com), which we tried in a punchy, letterbox red – smooth and plush, it hangs so perfectly you’d forget it was there.
-Still not tempted?
+Fashion-forward and fun, its designs range from moc croc to pillowy clutches.
+Our favourite was a slender PU leather baguette bag – the handle has been slightly re-designed since we tried it but the bag feels smooth and plush, and it hangs so perfectly you’d forget it was there (£235.55, The-moire.com).
 The label also plants a tree for every bag sold.

 It costs €50 (£42) to ship to the UK, and duties are not included, but you can also find Themoire over at UK-based retailer Farfetch.